uLoyd/PitchDeterminer/customModules/audioModules/README.md

 A class representing navigators mediaDevices.
 It has no methods, holding only
 values: _id_: device id, _label_: device label, and _dir_: device direction Array of instances of this class is returned from the _getDeviceList_ method of DeviceHandler.
+Along the device direction there are also two boolean flags related to it: _isOutput_ and _isInput_ for more convenient array checks and filtering.

 ## SoundStorage